Remote Buddy FAQ

 • Click Run actor.

-If the device does not respond, try positioning the IR transmitter differently, in case the device's IR sensor is not where you originally expected it to be.
-You can also try to re-record the IR code by hitting the X button next to the XX IR timings recorded and repeat step 3.
+• to re-record the IR code by hitting the X button next to the XX IR timings recorded and repeat step 3.

 Done

-Last updated: May 16, 2021 – Filed under: Infrared Commands
+Last updated: Mar 18, 2024 – Filed under: Infrared Commands